For the Busy Business-Parent

 Whimsical Bedtime Stories for Children of All Ages

 On a beautiful lake named Lake Golden, fed by an ice capped mountain nearby, were three otters that included a sister and two brothers.
 Wanda was the girl otter.
-She had an older brother William and a younger brother named Wally.
+She had an older brother named William, and a younger brother named Wally.
 They loved playing together, jumping on each other and swimming on their backs across the lake.

 The lake was a quiet, peaceful and delightful place, as its residents neither held resentments nor knew rejection.

 It was a place where friends were free to be themselves.
 Honor and respect for one another were a natural part of the community.

 New to the area were a young boy named Ollie and his parents Mr. and Mrs. Oswald.
 They had just moved into a beautiful Victorian style house that sat only a stones throw from the lake.

 This house had a large porch with a panoramic view of the lake.

 The property was a rare find as it was secluded, well maintained and included a large parcel of land.

 Ollie's parents were older and his brothers and sisters

 were already grown and living on their own.